-12.5 Bus Queue
+16.5 Bus Queue

-- Students will form a quiet and orderly queue. - 'Special Bus' students must wait in allocated areas until called to the bus by duty staff.
+- Students will form a quiet and orderly queue. - Students catching school buses must wait in allocated areas until called to the bus by duty staff.

-12.6 Treatment of buildings on the school site
+16.6 Treatment of buildings on the school site

 - Graffiti is forbidden. - Food and drink must be consumed in the allocated areas.
-Wrapping, remains of food and any other rubbish should be placed in the waste bins.

-- Do not misuse school furniture; all rooms must be left in a clean, tidy and ordered manner. - Students using sandwich areas are responsible for the tidiness of the area.
-Please report any misuse. - Treat displays of other peoples' work with respect enjoy but do not spoil.
+Wrapping, remains of food and any other rubbish should be placed in the waste bins. - School furniture should not be misused; all rooms must be left in a clean, tidy and ordered manner. - Displays of other peoples' work should be treated with respect enjoy but do not spoil.

-13. Punctuality
+17. Punctuality

 - Punctuality to lesson is important.
 Lateness to lesson and to school is monitored. - Students are expected to arrive at lessons within 5 minutes of the bell.
-If students are 5 or more minutes late (without a valid reason), a late mark is given. - If students are late 1 time during periods 1-5, they will remain for 5 minutes after school. - If students are late 2+ times during periods 1-5, they will remain for 10 minutes after school - Lateness to school will be monitored daily.
+If students are 5 or more minutes late (without a valid reason), a late mark is given. - If students are late 1 time during tutor time or periods 1-5, they will remain for 5 minutes after school. - If students are late 2+ times during tutor time and/or periods 1-5, they will remain for 10 minutes after school.

+- Lateness to school will be monitored daily.
 Parental contact will be made for lateness and sanctions issued. - Students will be monitored and may be placed on report card if persistently late.